QuantEcon/lecture-python.myst/lectures/cass_koopmans_1.md

 (Solow assumed a constant saving rate determined outside the model.)

-We describe two versions of the model, a planning problem without price  in this lecture, and a competitive equilibrium with prices  in this lecture  {doc}`Cass-Koopmans Competitive Equilibrium <cass_koopmans_2>`.
+We describe two versions of the model, a planning problem without prices in this lecture, and a competitive equilibrium with prices  in this lecture  {doc}`Cass-Koopmans Competitive Equilibrium <cass_koopmans_2>`.

 Together, the two lectures  illustrate what is, in fact, a more general connection between a **planned economy** and a decentralized economy